chavarera/PythonScript/MachineLearning/JupyterNotebook/ShortCutsofJupyter.md

 Ctrl-/  : Add Comments

-Ctrl-Enter : run selected cells
+Ctrl-Enter: run selected cells
-Alt-Enter  : run cell and insert below
+Alt-Enter: run the cell and insert below

-Esc : To Enter in Command Mode
+Esc: To Enter in Command Mode
 ```

 #### Some Toolbar Information

 **1. Save:**
-- Click on Save Option which is present in toolbar.
+- Click on Save Option which is present in the toolbar.
 - Simple Use Keyboard Shortcut ctrl+S

 **2. Insert New Cell**
 - Click on Plus (+) New Cell Is added.
-- You can use menu (Insert) for
+- You can use the menu (Insert) for
     - insert cell above
     - insert cell below
-- Simply You can also use Keyboard shortccuts
+- Simply You can also use Keyboard shortcuts
 ```
-A	: insert cell above
+A: insert cell above
-B:	: insert cell below
+B: insert cell below
 ```

 **3. Cut Cell**
-- First select cell which you want to delete and click on scissor icon to remove that cell.
+- A first select cell that you want to delete and click on the scissor icon to remove that cell.
 - Or use keyboard Shortcuts
 ```
-x 	: Cut Selected cell
+x: Cut Selected cell
 ```